i-am-grub/VRxC_ELRS/README.md

     1. Open the ExpressLRS Configurator
     2. Select the Backpack tab
     3. Select release `1.4.1`
-    4. Select the `Goggles` category
+    4. Select the `HDZero Goggles` category
-    5. Select the `HDZero Goggle VRX Backpack`
+    5. Select the `Built-in ESP32 Backpack`
     6. Select the `WIFI` Flashing Method
     7. Enter your bindphrase.
 You can **NOT** change this on backpack's configuration page.
     8. Select `Build` (do not use FLASH)